SavithaKikkeri/Northwind_DB_SQL_Analysis/README.md

 # Northwind_DB_SQL_Analysis
-# 📚 Northwind DB Analysis using MySQL Workbench
+# 📚 Northwind DB Analysis using SQL Workbench

 This workbook covers fundamental database concepts and practical SQL querying, targeting a Junior Data Analyst role at organizations like **Northwind Traders** and an **international research organization**.